-Carefree Water Company is pleased to now offer a new, optional service available to our customers.
-This new service gives you direct and secure access to your water usage data through an easy-to-use website or smartphone/tablet app.
+Imagine catching an irrigation leak early so there isn't a costly surprise at the end of the month!
+Our optional EyeOnWater program allows you to view your daily water usage.
+This service gives you direct and secure access to your water usage data through an easy-to-use website or smartphone/tablet app.
 Use our new EyeOnWater service to:

-- View easy to understand graphs of your hourly, daily, and monthly water usage. - Access your water usage data 24/7 anywhere you have internet or smartphone service; Carefree, Chicago, or even Paris! - Gain a greater understanding of your water usage patterns. - Control the amount of water you use. - Establish text or e-mail ALERTS notifying you of potential water leaks.
+- View easy to understand graphs of your hourly, daily, and monthly water usage. - Access your water usage data 24/7 anywhere you have internet or smartphone service! - Gain a greater understanding of your water usage patterns. - Control the amount of water you use. - Establish text or e-mail ALERTS notifying you of potential water leaks.

-The EyeOnWater service includes the installation of the monitoring and transmission hardware, plus 10-years of data transmission and website access.
+The EyeOnWater service includes the installation of the monitoring and transmission hardware, plus 10-years of website access.
 The cost of this new optional service for our residential customers is either a one-time payment of \$240.00 or 12 monthly payments of \$21.00.
 Please contact our office if you have any questions.